tkishel/pe_tune/README.md

 ## Usage

-1. Run `puppet infrastructure tune` (or `./pe_tune/lib/puppet_x/puppetlabs/tune.rb`) on the Primary Master.
+1. Run the `./pe_tune/lib/puppet_x/puppetlabs/tune.rb` script on the Primary Master.
-1. Verify the settings.
+1. Verify the optimized settings.
-1. Add the settings to Hiera.
+1. Add the optimized settings to Hiera.
-1. Remove duplicate settings from the Console.
+1. Remove any duplicate settings from the Console.
-1. Run `puppet agent -t` on each Puppet Enterprise infrastructure host to apply the settings.
+1. Run `puppet agent -t` on each Puppet Enterprise infrastructure host to apply the optimized settings.

 #### Parameters